DaveSeidel/music-src/implication-organ/README.md

    - Heinz Bohlen's A12 and JI Harmonic tunings (from the [Scala](http://www.huygens-fokker.org/scala/) archives).
    - Michael Harrison's Revelation tuning.
 - OSC interface providing control over a number of parameters:
-  - master level for main voices
+  - master level for main voice
-  - master level for all generated voices
+  - master level for all generated tones
   - submaster level for all combination tones
   - submaster level for all mean tones
   - individual level for each combination tone
   - individual level for each mean tone
-  - detuning amount for main voices
+  - detuning amount for main voices (now binaural)
   - waveform selection for generated voices (and main voice, if blend is enabled)
   - reduction (i.e. range/transposition) selection for generated tones
   - blend switch (if on, main voice uses same oscillators as generated tone)
   - tuning selection
   - preset selection for main voice
+  - LPF control for main voice
+  - reverb controls for bother stereo outputs
+  - read-only controls set by the app to show current running state
-- Audio output (dual mono):
+- Audio output (stereo x2):
-    - Main voices on channel 1
+    - Main voices on channels 1 & 2
-    - Generated voices on channel 2
+    - Generated voices on channels 3 & 4

+## Changes between v3.0 and v4.0

+- switched from Lemur to Open Stage Control for the graphical OSC interface
+- as part of the Open Stage Control conversion, added support for controls set by OSC from the IO, to display info about the state of the running app
+- implemented four-channel audio output: one pairs for the main dyad, and another pair for the derived tones; also added separate reverb controls for each pair
+- for the main dyad, implemented a binaural chorusing schema
+- added a low-pass filter for the main dyad
+- changed the derived tones instrument to be an tied instrument that keeps playing even if only one dyad tone is present (this behavior is settable on the commandline)
+- improved the global preset system a bit, can set from commandline using `--omacro`
+- focus was on getting this working optimally for my piece Involution, but can still be used in other contexts

 ## Changes between v2.0 and v3.0